akhilvmjr64/Docker-compose-projects/drupal/drupal-mysql/README.md

 4. Select the profile that you want to create

-5. In the Verify requirements part you will get errors follow this procedure to solve them
+5. In the Verify requirements part the errors raised can be solved by
 	- Give the write permissions to all for the directories created by running `chmod a+r *`
 	- Then refresh the page
 	- Then you will find that one of the error is solved